ogamespec/zanac/wiki/enemy_meta_sprite_table.md

 ROM:C251 tab_C251:       .BYTE 2, $F8, $7C, 0, $F8, $F8, $7C, $40, 0
 ```

-The first byte defines the number of entries of 4 bytes each.
+The first byte defines the number of entries of 4 bytes each (sprite for OAM).

-Looks like meta sprites.